Flute Workshop 2026 Digital Handbook

 What to pack — What to bring

-• Informal summer clothes — shorts, jeans, etc. for the daytime activities.
-A dress or dress pants or shirt and tie for the closing concert.
+- Informal summer clothes — shorts, jeans, etc. for the daytime activities.
+Dress or dress pants with blouse or shirt and tie for the closing concert.

-First Day Check-in: Sunday, June 16 — All students must check in
+First Day Check-in: Sunday, June 14 — All students must check in.

 Follow the directions below based on Resident or Commuter.

-Directions to Houston House and parking.
+Directions to Blackburn House and parking.
 Be advised, there is no loading area at the residence hall for summer programs.
-Participants should park, unload, and walk to Houston House.
+Participants should park, unload, and walk to Blackburn House.
 It is a short walk!

 Schedule